 All in all, this is a great addition to the Ember API.
-While it will add a minuscule size increase to the framework, the hole that it fills makes up for it.Html-Safe-Helper
+While it will add a minuscule size increase to the framework, the hole that it fills makes up for it.

 Key functions for each / each-in: The Glimmer VM uses a diffing algorithm to determine when to re-render a loop.
 The default key strategy used in the algorithm is usually good enough in most cases to detect when a loop has changed.
 RFC#321 enhances change detection by augmenting the default key strategies with user defined functions.
 This increased flexibility allows you to assemble composite keys from many different properties of an object or even from properties on objects whose fields are out of your control.

 At this point we would like to remind you that the RFC process is a workflow doing just what its name says: asking for comments of the community, also know as you. ❤️Check out any of the RFCs we mentioned above and let your opinion, suggestions and thoughts be heard.